 Of course, in order to really gauge the full market scene, analysing more brands is necessary.
 Nonetheless, just by studying a few brands, the pressing issue of inconsistencies and lack of plus size choices is evident.
 Naturally, there are other elements that may influence sellouts and replenishments, but the huge gap is hard to ignore.

 The most common misconception is that “plus-size customers simply don’t want to spend on fashion”.
 We know by now that the statement simply isn’t true.
-Perhaps, it’s time to acknowledge that maybe plus size shoppers don’t shop at most fast-fashion outlets because there simply isn’t many options for them to choose from.
+Perhaps, it’s time to acknowledge that maybe plus size shoppers don’t shop at most fast-fashion outlets because there simply aren’t many options for them to choose from.
 So, the plus size industry in Malaysia isn’t worth $24 billion, but it is growing.
 In order to fuel the growth, fast-fashion needs to realise this: “refusing to design or sell for those consumers is essentially telling the bulk of the female population that their money is no good.”

 The data above was obtained from Omnilytics, real-time market data platform.
 The numbers and statistics may vary, as the platform is updated every day.
 The time period of the information taken was between 1st October, 2017 to 31st December, 2017.